utf-4096/butterbridge/docs/api/README.md

 We now post a `test` message from `randomuser` to the gateway `gateway1`

-Every bridge on the gateway (gitter and discord) will now receive this message.
+The discord bridge will now receive this message.

 ```bash
 curl -XPOST -H 'Content-Type: application/json'  -d '{"text":"test","username":"randomuser","gateway":"gateway1"}' http://localhost:4242/api/message